swiftlang/swift-evolution/proposals/0409-access-level-on-imports.md

 This choice preserves source compatibility.
 The only official import previously available in Swift 5 behaves like the public import proposed in this document.

-In a future language mode, an import is `internal` by default.
+In a future language mode, an import will be `internal` by default.
 This will align the behavior of imports with declarations where the implicit access level is internal.
 It should help limit unintentional dependency creep as marking a dependency public will require an explicit modifier.